Sex Addiction, Pornography, and Romantic Obsession Therapy

 Recognizing compulsive sexual behavior and romantic obsession

 The following patterns are common among individuals dealing with sex addiction, compulsive pornography use, or romantic obsession.
-You do not need to identify with every item on this list — if several of them resonate, that is worth paying attention to.
+You do not need to identify with every item — if several of them resonate, that is worth paying attention to.

 Signs of compulsive sexual behavior or pornography addiction